 The CWBA is an active organization that provides networking events, professional education opportunities, and community-focused projects for lawyers and legal professionals with all levels of experience, and engages our members in advocacy to support our mission within the legal community and the legislature.

 The CWBA is a member focused organization that provides a forum to exchange ideas and learn together and aims to advance every one of our members in her career.

 The CWBA strives to be an inclusive organization with a shared culture that promotes the goals of accepting, respecting and valuing differences that include attributes such as age, race, gender, ethnicity, religion, sexual orientation, gender expression, sexual identity, ability, language, family and economic circumstances, geography, and cultural background.

-The CWBA is a proud member of the following organizations:
+The CWBA is a proud member and partner of the following organizations: